 An IAM system must have the ability to record and generate reports on user logs, represent aggregate activities, and present them.
 The CISOs (Chief Information Security Officers) and other security experts of the organization may efficiently monitor the authentication and authorization data by utilizing these reports.

 Most IAM systems also visualize these data trends to make key decisions for the organizations which can be categorized into 3 analyzing techniques: batch, real-time and predictive analytics.
 IAM's real-time and predictive analysis tools can be used to quickly identify various risks, employee profiles, privileges, fraud detection, risk-based authentications, and other important information.
 It also helps in upcoming events and attacks, allowing the business to mitigate or completely avoid any harm.

-Improved security: Enforcing least privilege access with IAM allows users to have the minimum level of access necessary to perform their tasks.
+Enforcing least-privilege access with IAM allows users to have the minimum level of access necessary to perform their tasks.
 The granular level of access reduces the risk of security breaches and unauthorized access to sensitive information.

 Based on our research we categorize the challenges in Identity and Access Management as follows:

 The complexity of IAM depends upon the permutations and combinations of roles, resources, users, and privileges with which users should interact.
 For instance, AWS IAM is powerful but complex—its user guide is nearly 900 pages long.
 It is next to impossible to understand what existing policies do; in certain scenarios, organizations buy tools to just manage the policies of IAM.

 Not all resources work seamlessly with all IAM systems.
 The granularity provided by resources often doesn’t match IAM roles and policies.
 These situations often require custom changes, thus extending implementation timelines from weeks to months to years.

 If the users already had unrestricted access before the system, the IAM system can often create barriers within organizations.
 Also, many IAM systems do not have request-approval flows that can lead to access requests in the bureaucratic abyss.